 - Keep your makeup to a minimum.
 If you have a tendency to cry at funerals, make sure your mascara is waterproof.

-- If you have tattoos, cover them up.
+- If you have tattoos that may offend others, cover them up.

 - Sunglasses are appropriate for outdoor funerals.
 The best ones to wear would be those without flashy embellishment.
 The plainer the better.